Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 Day 7: Cruise Vianen – Breukelen | Cycle Breukelen – Amsterdam (24 miles/38 km or 29 miles/48 km)

-First the ship cruises to Breukelen, where you disembark and your cycling tour starts.
-Ride along the small river Vecht: this area is well known for its beautiful mansions, small castles and beautiful houses with large gardens and parks.
-Over the small villages of Nieuwersluis, Loenen and Vreeland to Nigtevecht, where you can visit a traditional cheese farm.
-Continue cycling through the historical town of Muiden and on to Amsterdam where you will meet the barge for the final time in the Amsterdam harbor.
+The ship will cruise to Breukelen this morning, where you'll disembark and begin the last day of your cycling tour.
+Ride along the little River Vecht in an area well known for its beautiful mansions, small castles, and grand houses boasting large gardens.
+You'll cycle through the small villages of Nieuwersluis, Loenen, and Vreeland to Nigtevecht, where you'll visit a traditional cheese farm.
+Next, cycle onwards to the historical town of Muiden and finally to iconic Amsterdam, where you'll meet the barge for the final time in Amsterdam's harbor.

 Day 8: Amsterdam

-Note: Not all mentioned highlights will be visited during the short bicycle ride option.
+Note: Not all mentioned highlights will be visited during the shorter bicycle ride options.

 Amsterdam to Bruges